Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Introduction

 Other QPI methods are primarily based on structured or asymmetric illumination, such as quantitative differential phase contrast (DPC) imaging~\cite{1_lin_quantitative_2018,2_fan_optimal_2019,3_tian_quantitative_2015}.
-In practice, the phase-gradient contrast in DPC is typically obtained by capturing pairs of images under complementary asymmetric illumination patterns.
-These implementations generally assume the weak-object approximation~\cite{5_hamilton_improved_1984} and derive both absorption and phase transfer functions under partially coherent illumination.
-Such methods require multi-frame acquisition, and the accuracy of phase recovery strongly depends on the phase transfer function, which is sensitive to the degree of coherence of the illumination.
-Fourier ptychographic microscopy (FPM)~\cite{FPM1_zheng_wide-field_2013,FPM2_ou_quantitative_2013} is another illumination-based QPI method which synthesizes a large numerical aperture (NA) in Fourier space and reconstructs both the amplitude and phase information by computationally combining a sequence of low-resolution intensity images captured under varying illumination angles.
-However, this technique requires multi-frame acquisition and involves a time-consuming computational reconstruction process.
+These DPC implementations generally assume the weak-object approximation~\cite{5_hamilton_improved_1984} and derive both absorption and phase transfer functions under partially coherent illumination conditions via multi-frame acquisition.
+Fourier ptychographic microscopy (FPM)~\cite{FPM1_zheng_wide-field_2013,FPM2_ou_quantitative_2013} represents another illumination-based QPI method which synthesizes a large numerical aperture (NA) in Fourier space and reconstructs both amplitude and phase information by computationally fusing a sequence of low-resolution intensity images captured under varying illumination angles.